-Conventional bank licensees must appoint a Money Laundering reporting officer ('MLRO').
-The position of MLRO is a controlled function and the MLRO is an approved person.
+Conventional bank licensees must appoint a Money Laundering Reporting Officer ('MLRO').
+The position of MLRO is a controlled function and the MLRO who is an approved person.
 The MLRO must be approved by CBB prior to his appointment.
-The licensee must notify the CBB of the appointment of the MLRO, using the MLRO form (Appendix FC-4) and submit a completed Form 3.
+The licensee must notify submit to the CBB of the appointment of the MLRO, using the MLRO form (Appendix FC-4) and submit a completed Form 3, in accordance with Chapter LR-1A.